bmcphail05/bmcphail.com/content/publication/secularization-in-global-east/index.md

 # Tags (optional).
 #   Set `tags = []` for no tags, or use the form `tags = ["A Tag", "Another Tag"]` for one or more tags.
-tags = ["religion", "East Asia", "secularization", "religiosity]
+tags = ["religion", "East Asia", "secularization", "religiosity"]

 # Links (optional).
 url_custom = [{name = "", url = ""}]